Comets and Rock Art

 Comet Description and Movement

-Comets are icy bodies, made from frozen gases and dust that reminds dirty snowball.
+Comets are icy bodies, made from frozen gases and dust that remind dirty snowball.
 Their eccentric orbit, around the Sun, made them infrequent visitors to earth.
-And, from the earliest days until the 16th-century, people thought that they were harbingers of doom, bad omens, catastrophes, and deaths.
+Therefore, their appearance from the earliest days until the 16th-century ignited people’s imagination and they thought of them as harbingers of doom, bad omens, catastrophes, and deaths.

 Comets in Negev Desert Rock Art, Israel

 The saying “like above so below“ originated in Sumer expresses the desire to create on earth a similar reality that exists in heaven.
-For the ancients, the stars represented the mighty gods, and the constellation’s outline created earthly images of man/women and animals projected into the heavenly world.
-The earthly scenes we see in rock art copied verbatim from the outline of the stars above.
+For the ancients, the stars represented the mighty gods, and the constellation’s outline created earthly images of man/women and animals living in heaven.
+The earthly scenes we see in rock art are copies from the outline of the stars above.